(1) FINDINGS AND PURPOSE.—The Legislature finds and declares as follows:

 b.
 The corporation shall operate under a five-member board of directors consisting of the Governor or a designee, the Chief Financial Officer or a designee, the Attorney General or a designee, the director of the Division of Bond Finance of the State Board of Administration, and the Chief Operating Officer of the Florida Hurricane Catastrophe Fund.

 c.
-The corporation has all of the powers of corporations under chapter 607 and under chapter 617, subject only to the provisions of this subsection.
+The corporation has all of the powers of corporations under part I of chapter 607 and under chapter 617, subject only to this subsection.

 d.
 The corporation may issue bonds and engage in such other financial transactions as are necessary to provide sufficient funds to achieve the purposes of this section.